Caffeine-Jared/CIT171/5th-sunday-lesson-cit171.md

 		- refuse to offer favors to strangers with potentially nefarious motivations
 		- refusing to grant access to our homes to strangers
 	- By creating hard guidelines, and sticking to them no matter what, we can better protect ourselves from falling victim to concessions which favor attackers.
+- **Challenge Question:**
+	-  In Moses 5:13, Satan uses the principle of concession to convince us into losing faith.
+In the following verse, the Holy Ghost is mentioned at a way to protect ourselves against those attacks.
+How might the Holy Ghost protect us from attacks?
 ---

 ### Principle Four: Scarcity